19

 3

-• $\begingroup$ Thanks, one question as we move outwards shouldn't, t orbit be circular, and earth is spherical and symmetrical why orbit need to be circular sir. $\endgroup$ Oct 29, 2019 at 2:45
+• $\begingroup$ Thanks, one question as we move outwards shouldn't, t orbit be circular, and earth is spherical and symmetrical why orbit need to be circular sir. $\endgroup$ Commented Oct 29, 2019 at 2:45

 • $\begingroup$ @yuvrajsingh Not sure how to answer that question.
 I think the best way to understand what is going on will come from the underlying mathematical description - newtonian motion and calculus.
 I don't remember enough of it anymore.
 I'll have to defer to someone else better versed in it. $\endgroup$